Introduction by Jim Liddane

 After he'd done it, he called me and said, "We might have something here.
 How is the George Baker record going?" and I said, "It's not.
 Nobody wants to know", and of course, by now, it had been out six weeks.
 So Jonathan said, "OK, we'll go with it".

 So Radio Two started to play it, I got Thames Valley, Radio 210 to go with it for a couple of weeks after hustling them like crazy, and Jonathan, being Jonathan, started to get a lot of airplay, and it all began to happen.
 Warner Brothers said, "Wait a minute.
 We've got the original".

 This guy Theo was calling everybody, and I ended up with both versions in the Top 5.
 Then Bob Barratt called me up from EMI and said, "We want to do a parody on this with The Wurzels", and they'd just come off a Number One.
 That's how it flowed for me in 1975, and even when I went over to Holland to thank everybody for "Paloma", I found "Mississippi"!

-In Holland, Theo Roos called me into his office, and said, "I'm going to play you a record, and I want you to have the publishing.
+Well that's what Theo told me!
+I was in Hplland to thank everyone, when he called me into his office, and said, "I'm going to play you a record, and I want you to have the publishing.
 You may have some difficulty with it, it's another Paloma Blanca I'm afraid".
 And I said, "Theo, you couldn't give me another Paloma Blanca if you tried".